adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 their version of the software with out the express permission of the software's publisher.

-In most cases the publisher will not let anyonesee the source code out of fear that trade secrets or the source code will be stolen.
+In most cases the publisher will not let anyone see the source code out of fear that trade secrets or the source code will be stolen.
 You may be wondering what all this has to do with keeping our digital currency safe.
 Well, we are about to get to that now that we know the difference